apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 :   @@snip [GraphStageDocTest.java](/akka-docs/src/test/java/jdocs/stream/GraphStageDocTest.java) { #simple-source }

 As you see, in itself the `GraphStage` only defines the ports of this operator and a shape that contains the ports.
-It also has, a currently unimplemented method called @apidoc[createLogic](stage.GraphStage) {scala="#createLogic(inheritedAttributes:akka.stream.Attributes):akka.stream.stage.GraphStageLogic" java="#createLogic(akka.stream.Attributes)"}.
+It also has, a currently unimplemented method called @apidoc[createLogic](stage.GraphStage) {scala="#createLogic(inheritedAttributes:org.apache.pekko.stream.Attributes):org.apache.pekko.stream.stage.GraphStageLogic" java="#createLogic(org.apache.pekko.stream.Attributes)"}.
 If you recall, operators are reusable in multiple materializations, each resulting in a different executing entity.
 In the case of `GraphStage` the actual running logic is modeled as an instance of a @apidoc[stage.GraphStageLogic] which will be created by the materializer by calling the `createLogic` method.
 In other words, all we need to do is to create a suitable logic that will emit the